-During S&L's September 2022 site visit, erosion was observed along the Ash Surge Basin's downstream slopes.
+During our September 2023 site visit, S&L observed erosion rills along the downstream slope of the Ash Surge Basin's east dike.
 However, the erosion observed does not suggest that the stability of the subject dikes has been compromised.
-Consistent with the Station's maintenance practices for Powerton's CCR surface impoundments, it is recommended that the Station place rock fill in any erosion areas and continue to monitor the performance of the protective cover.
+Consistent with the Station's maintenance practices for Powerton's CCR surface impoundments, it is recommended that the Station also place rock fill in erosion rills observed along the eastern face of the Ash Surge Basin's downstream slope and continue to monitor the performance of the protective cover.